-On 5/31/17 I started a real time case study of the principles I teach on this website and inside of the 10-Minute Retirement Trader ™ community.
+On 5/31/17 I started a real time case study of the principles I teach on this website and inside of the 10-Minute Income Trader ™ community.

 My goal is to start with a $10,000 account, grow it by 60% a year, and then in five years I should have a 6-figure investment account.
 The same amount I achieved financial independence with (low 6-figures).

-Year 1 was a success and 60% growth was achieved.
+Year 1 and 2 was a success and 60% growth was achieved.

 What thoughts or emotional response do you have to all of the above?
 Are you eager to learn more?
 Do you believe it?
 Are you skeptical?